Motorways in the Republic of Ireland: 2000–2010

-2008 was one of the most important years for Irish motorways, with a large section of M8 opened, making it the longest motorway in the country.
-Stretching from Urlingford to just east of Mitchelstown, the motorway opened in various sections, the first being the Cashel bypass, which opened in 2004, and which was followed by the Cashel to Mitchelstown section, both of which were open before the redesignation to motorway came into effect on 24 September 2008.
-The Urlingford to Cashel section opened later on in the year and so became motorway immediately.
+In 2008, a large section of the M8 opened, making it the longest motorway in Ireland.
+Stretching from Urlingford to just east of Mitchelstown, the motorway opened in sections, the first being the Cashel bypass, which opened in 2004, and which was followed by the Cashel to Mitchelstown section, both of which were open before the redesignation to motorway came into effect in September 2008.
+The Urlingford to Cashel section opened later on in the year and so became a motorway immediately.
 Also opened in 2008 was the M9 Carlow bypass which was also open to traffic before the redesignation came into effect.
-Finally, the M6 was extended to the Athlone bypass and Ireland's motorway network was greatly expanded.
+The M6 was extended to the Athlone bypass and Ireland's motorway network was greatly expanded.

 2009 was another major milestone in the development of the Irish motorway network, with many projects under construction finished by the end of the year.
 Redesignation of High-Quality Dual-Carriageway sections of National Primary routes to motorway took effect on 28 August 2009, further expanding the network.
 On 18 December 2009 the M6 was opened (Dublin-Galway direct).
 It is 194 km (120 miles) of motorway.
 The M9 (linking Dublin to Carlow) was opened on Monday 21 December 2009 and was expanded in March 2010 to link Dublin to Waterford directly.
 The M9 was fully completed with the opening of the Carlow to Knocktopher section on 9 September 2010.